The Collector, 2018, 17x10x10cm, kinetic music box assemblage

 This work references: John Fowles dark novel, The Collector; the effect that pesticides are having on the insect world; and the selfie world we inhabit.

 materials: reconstructed vintage tin, reconstructed vintage toys, mechanical parts, epoxy resin, metal, timber, plastic, paper & acrylic paint

-3 of my new kinetic works are currently on at Stella Downer, Fine Art, Sydney until 4 November, 2018.
-The works are ‘loosely’ based around the 1969 Moon Landing.
-Opens Saturday.
+3 kinetic works are on exhibition at Stella Downer, Fine Art, Sydney.
+The works are ‘loosely’ based on the 1969 Moon Landing.

 These kinetic artworks are in a 3 person exhibition, based on the art of assemblage, at Stella Downer, Fine Art, Sydney until 4 November, 2017.
 The other artists in the exhibition are Liz Shreeve and Annabel Butler.